-This option is worth considering, though local authorities charge both interest on this 'loan' and administrative fees to set up the agreement.
+This option is worth considering, even though the local authority charges interest on this 'loan'.
 However, in the long-term a DPA can result in a significant loss in value to your property.
 Also, a DPA can simply delay the unavoidable need to sell the property to a later date, when the value of the estate may be worth less, after the loan has been repaid (along with the interest already paid).